ashinshanly/Linux-Shell-Simulation-in-C/README.md

 # Linux-Shell-Simulation-in-C
-The OUTPUTs are upload in the Explanation.pdf file.
+The OUTPUTs are uploaded in the Explanation.pdf file.

 OS ASSIGNMENT-1